 Graduates gain expertise to address complex social problems in a globalized, pluralistic twenty-first century world and qualify for employment in applied careers in nonprofit associations, federal, state, local government and international agencies, community centers, refugee organizations, cultural institutes, and tech companies.
 Graduates can pursue graduate work in anthropology, law, linguistics, or a variety of interdisciplinary areas in the social sciences, especially those related to language and its use.

 Students may begin taking the preparation courses now!

 Upon successful completion of this program, students will be able to:

-- To develop an understanding of how language varies according to socio-cultural factors, such as place, race, socio-economic status, sexuality, ethnicity, and gender.
+- Develop an understanding of how language varies according to socio-cultural factors, such as place, race, socio-economic status, sexuality, ethnicity, and gender.

-- To analyze discourses and their variation across social contexts using suitable discourse analytic frameworks.
+- Analyze discourses and their variation across social contexts using suitable discourse analytic frameworks.

-- To analyze the intersection of language and culture in bi- and multi-lingual societies.
+- Analyze the intersection of language and culture in bi- and multi-lingual societies.

-- To provide mastery of academic literacy skills needed to synthesize background literature, identify socio-cultural problems related to language use, and provide arguments for solutions.
+- Provide mastery of academic literacy skills needed to synthesize background literature, identify socio-cultural problems related to language use, and provide arguments for solutions.

-- To apply the understanding of language, culture, and society to challenges and opportunities found in a globalized and linguistically complex 21st century.
+- Apply the understanding of language, culture, and society to challenges and opportunities found in a globalized and linguistically complex 21st century.